thallada/thallada.github.io/_posts/2017-08-07-proximity-structures.md

 The majority of the animation you see is based on [tweening](https://en.wikipedia.org/wiki/Inbetweening).
 Each point has an origin and destination stored in memory.
-Every clock tick (orchestrated by the almighty [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)), the main loop calculates where each point should be in the path between its origin and destination based on how long it is until it completes its "cycle".
+Every clock tick (orchestrated by the almighty [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)), the main loop calculates where each point should be in the path between its origin and destination based on how long until it completes its "cycle".
 There is a global `cycleDuration`, defaulted to 60.
 Every frame increments the cycle counter by 1 until it reaches 60, at which point it folds over back to 0.
 Every point is assigned a number between 1 and 60.
 This is its start cycle.
 When the global cycle counter equals a point's start cycle number, the point has reached